p360-workshop/DevDays-2020/DockerAndKubernetes/0-Docker.md

 ## What will you need

-Make sure you have code for the lab and you are in right path
+Make sure you have code for the lab and you are in right path.
+Skip this step if you already done this

 Open up your IDE here

 `https://<firstname-lastname>.hue.providerdataplatform.net/`

+Open up terminal if a terminal is not open

+`Top left menu button> Terminal > New Terminal`

+Change directory to /root

+`cd /root`

-Clone the repo if you don't have.
+Clone the repo if you don't have it already

 `git clone https://github.com/p360-workshop/DevDays-2020.git`

+## Building a container image

 Change your directory to following folder

-`cd DevDays-2020\DockerAndKubernetes\lab-content\0-docker`
+`cd /root/DevDays-2020/DockerAndKubernetes/lab-content/0-docker`

-## Building a container image

 To build a docker container image from a Dockerbuild file run the following